EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   In a Presence Channel, you don't need to trigger an event manually.
 Instead, you simply listen to the channel, and it automatically provides updates such as when a user joins, leaves, or the list of currently connected users.

 -   Then also create a route for the Presence Channel.

+##  DEPENDENCY INJECTION

+-   Dependency injection in Laravel is a design pattern that helps manage dependencies between different parts of our application in a clean and decoupled way.

+-   In simple terms, it's a method of providing a class with its dependencies, rather than the class creating those dependencies itself.

+-   We use dependencies to access the properties or methods of another class.
+When a class depends on another class, it relies on that class to provide certain functionality or data.

+-   This makes the code more modular and easier to test and maintain.

+-   _Simple Analogy:_

+-   Think of a carpenter building a house:

+-   The carpenter is the class.

+-   The tools (hammer, saw) are the dependencies.

+-   The techniques (cutting, nailing) are the methods.

+-   The carpenter (class) needs tools (dependencies) to perform their tasks (methods), but the tools are provided to them instead of them creating the tools themselves.